Set Your Table for a Sweet and Sticky Earthquake Shake

 - Repeat steps 3-6 until you have 12 test houses that are built exactly the same and are all on their own pieces of butcher paper.

 Figure 4.
-Here are four example test houses for the first experimental trial.
+Here are two example test houses.

 Preparing Your Soil Trays